 In this article:

-- While this spice may help manage diabetes and some other health conditions, use caution if you are taking it with other medications to avoid any undue reactions.
+- While this spice may help manage diabetes and other health conditions, use caution if you are taking it with other medications to avoid any undue reactions.

 Cumin (Cuminum cyminum) is a member of the parsley family.
 These spicy seeds are gray in color and have an oblong shape.
 This popular spice originated in the area that stretches from the East Mediterranean to South Asia, but it is now used all over the world.